tummetott/reticle.nvim/.github/README.md

 ### ⚠️  Disclaimer:

-I wrote this plugin basically for myself but decided to share it afterwards.
-I've tested this plugin extensively but there may still be bugs in the code.
-Pull requests are welcome if you like to add more features.
+I wrote this plugin basically for myself, but then decided to share it.
+The plugin is extensively tested, but there may still be bugs in the code.
+Pull requests are welcome if you want to add more features.

 x Tummetott